Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Representation for linear systems

 \subsection{Representation in terms of Epstein zeta}

-We demonstrate that the operator coefficients can be obtained from an efficiently computable generalization of the Riemann zeta function to higher dimensions, the Epstein zeta function $Z_\Lambda$ for the lattice $\Lambda$.
+We demonstrate that the operator coefficients can be obtained from an efficiently computable generalization of the Riemann zeta function to higher dimensions, the Epstein zeta function $Z_{\Lambda,\nu}$ for the lattice $\Lambda$ and the exponent $\nu$.
 It reads \cite{epstein1903theorieI,epstein1903theorieII,borwein2013lattice}

 The Epstein zeta function has been used, among others, by Emersleben in the study of ionic crystal potentials in Refs.~\cite{emersleben1923zetafunktionenI,emersleben1923zetafunktionenII}.
 The function is smooth in $\bm y$ outside points of the reciprocal lattice $\Lambda^\ast=(A_\Lambda^{-1})^T\mathds Z^d$ where it exhibits singularities that are described by the Fourier transform of the interaction $s(\bm y)=\vert \bm y \vert^{-\nu}$.
 We subsequently subtract the singularity at $\bm y=\bm 0$ and define the regularized function